Better Together: NRD joins forces with Nebraska Forest Service

 The tree program at the Upper Big Blue NRD is getting a boost this year through collaboration with the Nebraska Forest Service (NFS).

-Moving forward, the NFS will provide a district forester to the NRD through a shared service agreement.
+Moving forward, the NFS will provide a conservation forester to the NRD through a shared service agreement.
 The forester will be an employee of the state agency, but would be located in the district.
 This individual would continue the NRD’s successful tree program while remaining connected to statewide resources and training.

 Each year, the district sells more than 20,000 tree seedlings for conservation planting in the district.
 Most of these trees are planted by individuals, though the NRD provides planting services on large orders such as farmstead windbreaks or habitat improvement projects.
 The NRD offers low-cost bulk seedlings, as well as cost-share funding for qualifying projects, making tree planting a very economical conservation activity.